Working Together on Self-Care: School Counselors and Teachers

 Factors That Contribute to Burnout

 There are many variables that can impact and contribute to school counselor burnout.
 The most common factors include increasing job demands, an overwhelming work environment with role confusion, and a lack of time to provide direct services to students.
-Many school counselors have larger than recommended caseloads.
-While the American School Counselor Association (ASCA) recommends a 250:1 ratio, most school counselors see an average of 471 students.
+The American School Counselor Association (ASCA) recommends a 250:1 ratio, but depending on location and needs, some school counselors may see more or less students.

 Identifying the Signs of Burnout